What are Ice Bath Benefits?

 - responds to the inflammation caused by the stress of a workout

-- gains the anti-inflammatory, anti-oxidative, norepinephrine response to the stress of cryotherapy
+- gains the anti-inflammatory, anti-oxidative, and norepinephrine response to the stress of cryotherapy

 How cold should an ice bath be?